- JoNova - https://joannenova.com.au -

 To add a custom Gravatar (a picture or icon on your comments)

-If you sign up here it all happens automatically.
-You need to use the same email address that you’ve used to post comments here and all the comments from that email will appear (inc retrospectively) with your photo.
+If you sign up here it happens automatically.
+You need to use the same email address that you’ve used before and all the comments from that email will appear (inc retrospectively) with your photo.

 Then you can log in to the Gravatar site and change the image any time you like.
 But be aware any other sites you post on that have gravatars will also display the photo.
 The gravatar site stores them for wide use.